 When deciding between cat and dog, landing on a solid match between your kid’s personality and your soon-to-be pet is a game-changer.
 If you’ve got sports-loving kids on your hands with a bottomless energy supply, a labrador retriever might be the best fit.
 If your child is independent by nature, a cat might be their soulmate.

 A cage-dwelling reptile like a tortoise or lizard is another great choice if you’re looking for a small pet that won’t rack up the pet food bills.
 Once you purchase the initial housing equipment, they are relatively low-cost and simple pets to keep.
 For kids, reptiles can be an awesome learning tool about different species as well as interesting to observe their behavior.
 Greek tortoises or crested geckos are good options for kids as they don’t mind being handled.

 Birds: a manageable companion for older kids

 On the more manageable end, birds can be a solid choice as well since they’re mostly contained in a cage.
-Usually, a better option for older children, birds like canaries or parakeets can be fun for those youngins that are on the quieter side vs. active, outdoorsy types.
-Beware that if you get a bird that speaks and repeats, you may have more than one small member of your family talking back to you!
+These are usually a better option for older children.
+Birds like canaries or parakeets can be fun for those youngins that are on the quieter side vs. active, outdoorsy types.
+Beware that if you get a bird that speaks and repeats.
+You may have more than one small member of your family talking back to you!

 Rodents: small pets with big personalities

 “For many people, pets are the most steadfast, least complicated relationships in their lives,” says Dr. Terwilliger.
-“They are, almost without fail, happy to see us, regardless of our mood, and they offer tactile comfort and physical connection in a way that we can’t share with most people.”
+“They are, almost without fail, happy to see us, regardless of our mood.
+They offer tactile comfort and physical connection in a way that we can’t share with most people.”